DanielHou315/n8n_Pyvenv_Manager/README.md

 ```
 NOTE: the script directory name and the script name MUST be the same in order for the manager to create virtual environments and execute scripts successfully.

-## manager_config.json
+## Manager Configuration

-The json file configures the manager.
+The manager_config.json file configures the manager.
 As of now, it only configures the home path for the manager.
 The default is "/data/pyvenv_scripts".
 In this directory the scripts should be structured as specified above.
 This should be the exact same thing as the <root_path> mentioned above
 CAUTION: make sure the "/" at the end of the path string is present!
 Otherwise, the script will not work.
 ```
 {